sophiegroenwold/sophiegroenwold_proj03/README.txt

 3. demonstrating how the use of GDB can help their debugging workflows in later labs and projects.
 4. concentrating on GDB, instead of containing two different subjects.

-This lab does not have:
+This lab does not have instructions on how to pull starter code, instructions on pair programming, or instructions for submission, as these all differ by quarter.
+This lab also does not have the walkthrough on make and Makefiles present in the current GDB lab; since this is an important topic, I imagine it would be important to move to a different lab or assignment.

-- instructions on how to pull starter code, as this differs by quarter.
+Other notes:
-- instructions on pair programming, as this differs by lab.
+- I used the same GDB commands summary as is already present in lab03, since it's a great resource.
-- a walkthrough on make and Makefiles.
-Since this is an important topic, I imagine it would be important to move to a different lab or assignment.
+- It's possible that the code from this lab can be used dishonestly, if students give their debugged code to students in future quarters.
+However, I think the benefits outweigh this problem, since I've had students come to ask about how to finish their linked list lab after the due date.
+It's also helpful for their pa01, which utilizes a linkedlist.